Juan Martín del Potro career statistics: Career achievements

 In January 2010, del Potro achieved a career-high singles ranking of world No. 4, but a wrist injury prevented him from competing for most of the year.
 In February 2011, del Potro won his first singles title since returning to the tour from injury, defeating Janko Tipsarević in the final of the Delray Beach International Tennis Championships.
 Later that year, del Potro reached the fourth round of the Wimbledon Championships for the first time in his career, but lost in four sets to world No. 1 and eventual runner-up, Rafael Nadal.
 In January 2012, del Potro reached his first Grand Slam singles quarterfinal since returning from injury at the 2012 Australian Open, but lost in straight sets to Roger Federer in a rematch of their quarterfinal match at the same event from three years prior.
-At the 2012 London Olympics, del Potro progressed to the semi-finals, where he lost to Federer in a four-hour, three-set match.
-However, he won the bronze medal by defeating world no. 2 Novak Djokovic in straight sets.
+At the 2012 London Olympics, del Potro progressed to the semifinals, where he lost to Federer in a four-hour, three-set match.
+However, he won the bronze medal by defeating world No. 2, Novak Djokovic, in straight sets.

-In March 2013, del Potro defeated Murray and Djokovic at BNP Paribas Open to reach his first ATP Masters 1000 final since returning from injury, where he lost to Rafael Nadal in three sets.
+In March 2013, del Potro defeated Murray and Djokovic at Indian Wells to reach his first ATP Masters 1000 final since returning from injury, where he lost to Rafael Nadal in three sets.
 Later that year, del Potro reached his first Wimbledon semi-final, but lost in five sets to the eventual runner-up, Novak Djokovic.
 With this achievement, del Potro had reached the quarterfinals or better at all four Grand Slam events.
-In October, del Potro reached his third ATP Masters 1000 final at the 2013 Shanghai Rolex Masters, after defeating Rafael Nadal in the semi-finals in straight sets.
+In October, del Potro reached his third ATP Masters 1000 final at the 2013 Shanghai Rolex Masters, after defeating Rafael Nadal in the semifinals in straight sets.
 However, he lost to the defending champion, Novak Djokovic in the final in three sets.
 In March 2018, del Potro finally won a Masters 1000 tournament in his fourth final, by defeating Roger Federer at the 2018 BNP Paribas Open.

-As of March 2018, del Potro has notched 10 wins over No. 1-ranked players, 3 over Nadal, 4 over Federer, and 3 over Djokovic.
-All of his wins came in high-profile events including the ATP Tour World Tour Finals, grand slams, the Olympics, Masters 1000 events, and Davis Cup play.
-He is also one of only three players to have notched 3+ wins over each of the Big-4, along with Stan Wawrinka and Tomas Berdych.
+As of March 2018, del Potro has notched 10 wins over No. 1-ranked players, three over Nadal, four over Federer, and three over Djokovic.
+All of his wins came in high-profile events including the ATP Tour World Tour Finals, Grand Slam tournaments, the Olympics, Masters 1000 events, and Davis Cup play.
+He is also one of only three players to have notched 3+ wins over each of the Big Four, along with Stan Wawrinka and Tomáš Berdych.